 Community Yard Sale A Success

-On May 12, Newberry College Community Students and members of the Panhellenic Council came together to hold a community yard sale for their adopted philanthropy, Circle of Sisterhood.This event was an effort felt by the entire Newberry College campus, as the Panhellenic Council was able to raise over $1,100.
-All the proceeds from the event were donated to The Circle of Sisterhood Organization.
-Circle of Sisterhood is a non-profit organization found and powered by sorority women on a mission to raise financial and resources to help remove education barriers for girls and women facing poverty and oppression.
+The Newberry College campus community, led by members of the Panhellenic Council, came together to hold a community yard sale that raised more than $1,100 for charity.
+All proceeds raised during the May 12 event were donated to The Circle of Sisterhood Foundation, a nonprofit organization founded and powered by sorority women on a mission to raise financial support and resources to help remove education barriers for girls and women facing poverty and oppression.